 How do I know if I have a drinking problem?

 Common signs and symptoms include drinking more or longer than you intend, trying to cut back but being unable to, spending a lot of time drinking alcohol or recovering from its effects, and continuing to drink even when it causes alcohol related problems in your relationships or work.
+Many men suspect they have a problem long before they say it out loud, and our guide on why men hide their feelings breaks down the conditioning that keeps men silent about drinking, even as their honest answer becomes harder to ignore.

 Can the brain heal from alcohol abuse?

 Yes, but it takes time and abstinence.
 While chronic alcohol use can cause significant harm, including permanent brain damage in severe cases, studies show that cognitive function can improve significantly after a person stops drinking.
 The first step is to seek treatment and end the unhealthy alcohol use.
+For men in the Phoenix metro area committed to that healing process, our intensive outpatient program in Scottsdale provides the structured therapy and accountability that gives the brain the consistent abstinence it needs to actually repair.

 From Dependence to Freedom: Taking the First Step